 - A few drops of red food coloring optional

-- In a saucepan, combine sugar and water and boil until you have a light syrup (one thread consistency), about 5 minutes.
+- In a saucepan, combine sugar and 1 cup water and boil until you have a light syrup (one thread consistency), about 5 minutes.

-- Add coconut, ginger (if using), cream of tartar and almond essence.
+- Add coconut, ginger, cream of tartar, almond essence and nutmeg essence.

 - Cook for about 10 minutes until thickened and mixture starts to leave the sides of the pan.

 - Add food coloring, if using.
 Stir to combine.